joshtburdick/worm/unmix/unmix_comp/readme.txt

 It has mostly been tested using R 2.15.1 running on x86 64-bit Linux (with those package versions), but should run with other versions of these.
-(Rcpp is arguably the most complex of these dependencies, but is only used for the sampling.)
+(Rcpp is probably the most complex of these dependencies, but is only used for the sampling.)

 To run the tests, start R in the "src/" directory, and at the prompt, type